clquwu/Cosmos-Music-Player/README.md

 2. View rich artist information from Discogs/Spotify
 3. Tap "Wrong artist?" to switch data sources
 4. Artist data is cached for offline viewing

+### Using Siri Voice Control
+1. **Enable Siri**: Ensure Siri is enabled in your device settings
+2. **Grant Permissions**: Allow Siri access to Cosmos Music Player when prompted
+3. **Voice Commands**: Use any of the supported commands listed above
+4. **Language Support**: Works with both English and French Siri
+5. **Smart Matching**: Don't worry about exact pronunciation - the app uses fuzzy matching for names

 ### Language Settings
 The app automatically uses your device's language setting.
 Currently supported: